 Telltale signs that your social security number has been hacked

 There’s no easy one-click way to check if your SSN is being abused by hackers.
-You need to do a little sleuthing work and stay aware of your financial health.
-Here’s how to know if someone is using your social security number.
+You’ll need to do a little sleuthing and stay aware of your financial health.
+Here are some indicators that someone is using your social security number: